 Bangkok is known for its street life and there is incredible street food available.
 In fact, I never even ate in a proper restaurant when I visited!
 It’s crazy inexpensive and really good.
 You can get great filling dishes for the equivalent of $1 – $2 USD.
 Enjoy them as you explore the city.

-Night markets are very popular in Bangkok, and some of them are open during the day as well.
-They remind me a lot of the markets in Marrakech, Morocco.
 Some of these markets sell everything you can imagine!
-Some markets focus on food but some of the bigger ones have other things as well like textiles, housewares, and home goods, electronics, souvenirs, and more.
-Bangkok live is definitely lived out on the street and you’ll want to take some time to explore.
+Some markets focus on food but some of the bigger ones have other things as well like textiles, housewares, home goods, electronics, souvenirs, and more.
+Bangkok life is definitely lived out on the street and you’ll want to take some time to explore.

 Take a cooking class when you visit.
 There are many to choose from and they often start with shopping for ingredients at a local market.
 Then you prepare the dishes, cook, and eat them.
 You can learn to cook a few dishes and they are a lot of fun.

 Another popular thing to do is to get a Thai massage.
 These are generally done fully clothed and you may be out in the open.
 Don’t expect a private room for your massage or any frills like you may get in western countries.
 But, you will generally get one of the deeper massages of your life and will feel so relaxed afterward.